• Skip to main content

 ABOUT THE AUTHOR:

-Tom Slayton, editor-in-chief of Vermont Life Magazine from 1986-2007, and a long-time commentator for Vermont Public Radio, has published books on various subjects related to travel, art, and literature, including Sabra Field, the Art of Place.
-He recently was granted an honorary Doctor of Humane Letters degree from the University of Vermont, and has also received an honorary doctorate from Southern Vermont College and the Franklin Fairbanks Award for outstanding service to Vermont and its people.
+Tom Slayton, editor-in-chief of Vermont Life Magazine from 1986-2007, and a long-time commentator for Vermont Public Radio, published books on various subjects related to travel, art, and literature, including Sabra Field, the Art of Place.
+He was granted an honorary Doctor of Humane Letters degree from the University of Vermont, and also received an honorary doctorate from Southern Vermont College and the Franklin Fairbanks Award for outstanding service to Vermont and its people.
 He has spent more than 30 years studying the works of Henry David Thoreau and traveling to places associated with him.
 He has given public presentations and published several articles on those travels.
-Mr. Slayton is a member of the Green Mountain Club, the Appalachian Mountain Club and the 4,000-footers Club of the AMC.
+Mr. Slayton is a former member of the Green Mountain Club, the Appalachian Mountain Club and is a member of the 4,000-footers Club of the AMC.
 He lives in Montpelier, Vermont.

 Ordering Information: